How does a risky occupation affect your income protection and life cover?

 To determine whether an individual is high risk, the insurer may:

-- Ask questions about your health, occupation and lifestyle during your cover application
+- Ask questions about your health and lifestyle during your cover application

 - Require you to undergo a medical examination